YashdalfTheGray/go-refresh/README.md

 ## building

 Standard go project but has `go mod` support.
-So just need a `go build -o bin/go-refresh` to get started.
+So just need a `make` to get started.

 ## running

-Running the whole binary just takes running `./bin/go-refresh`.
+Running the whole binary just takes running `make run`.

 ## Cleaning

-Just a simple `rm -rf ./bin` will clean all the built things.
+Just a simple `make clean` will clean all the built things.

-## `build-and-run`

-There is a script that builds all the code to the right place and then runs the binary.
+## `make` Points of Interest

+This section is a collection of `make` targets that are beyond the usual build, run, clean tasks.

+### `image`

+The `make image` target will use the base64 generated image that we get from the go binary (located in `bin/temp.base64`) and convert it into a `.png` file.
+We then use [`imgcat`](https://www.iterm2.com/documentation-images.html) to display it after we've made sure that `imgcat` actually exists on the system.